 Our Named Executive Officers may also receive severance benefits in the event of a change in control.
 We have no employment agreements with our Named Executive Officers.
 However, change in control agreements are common among our peer group and the Committee and our Board of Directors believe providing these agreements to our corporate officers protects our shareholder interests in the event of a change in control by helping assure management focus and continuity.
 Our change in control agreements have expiration dates and our Board of Directors conducts a thorough review of the change in control agreements at each renewal period.
-Our current change in control agreements expire November 15, 2013.
+The Board conducted a review of the agreements in 2013 and entered into new agreements with the senior executive officers replacing the agreements that expired on November 15, 2013.
+The new agreements are substantially the same as the prior agreements with the addition of non-competition, non-solicitation and nondisparagement provisions.
+The new agreements expire November 15, 2016.
 In general, our change in control agreements provide a severance payment of up to 2.99 times average compensation for our CEO, and up to two times average compensation for the other Named Executive Officers.
 The change in control agreements do not provide for excise tax gross-ups and contain a "double trigger," providing benefits in association with